yuzuha48/yuzuha48/README.md

 ## Hi, I'm Yuzuha! 👋

-I’m a software developer, passionate about exercising creativity within structure and organization, problem solving through critical thinking, and continuously learning and developing my skills.
+I’m passionate about exercising creativity within structure and organization, problem solving through critical thinking, and continuously learning and developing my skills.

 - ✈️ My most recent project is a travel itinerary sharing platform (I love traveling)!
 - 💬 I have a background in international studies, economics, and data science.